 Equity Securities Risk.
 Equity securities are subject to changes in value, and their values may be more volatile than those of other asset classes.
+Holders of common stock generally are subject to more risks than holders of preferred stock and debt securities because the right to repayment of common stockholders' claims is subordinated to that of holders of preferred stock and debt securities upon the bankruptcy of the issuer.

 Financials Sector Risk.
 Performance of companies in the financials sector may be adversely impacted by many factors, including, among others, government regulations, economic conditions, credit rating downgrades, changes in interest rates, and decreased liquidity in credit markets.
-Chinese financial sector regulation and ownership may be more intrusive than in the United States and other developed countries, especially with respect to the regulation of non-Chinese banks and other non-Chinese financial companies.
-Greater Chinese governmental involvement in the financial sector may pose additional risks for investors.
-Market conditions in China may be particularly subject to change based on government policy.
 The impact of more stringent capital requirements, recent or future regulation of any individual financial company, or recent or future regulation of the financials sector as a whole cannot be predicted.
-In recent years, cyber attacks and technology malfunctions and failures have become increasingly frequent in this sector and have caused significant losses.
+In recent years, cyber attacks and technology malfunctions and failures have become increasingly frequent in this sector and have caused significant losses to companies in this sector, which may negatively impact the Fund.

 Geographic Risk.
-A natural or other disaster could occur in China, causing an adverse impact on the Fund and the companies to which it has exposure.
+A natural or other disaster could occur in a geographic region in which the Fund invests, which could adversely affect the economy or the business operations of companies in the specific geographic region, causing an adverse impact on the Fund's investments in the affected region.